 Assessment Form A: Program Learning Outcome (PLO) Report

-Program Name:
+Program Name: CULN, Maui Culinary Academy

 Program Learning Outcomes: Please list your Program Learning Outcomes.
 Highlight the PLO this report is focused on.

+Upon successful completion of the CULN Program, the student should be able to:

+Apply principles and concepts of quality food purchasing, food and baking preparation, service, and proper use of tools and equipment to produce and serve a variety of professional food items.

+Apply the basic principles of culinary service, organization, sanitation and safety in a foodservice operation to maintain the optimum health of the consumer.

+Demonstrate skills in various areas of the culinary hierarchy: human relations, leadership and personnel management, ethical decision making.

+Discuss the standards of restaurant regulations involving liquor protocol and health and safety regulations.

+5. Practice standards in behavior, grooming and dress appropriate to culinary industry professionals.

+Meeting with Program Advisory Committee (PAC) took place:

+Wednesday 3:30PM-4:30PM October 28, 2015.

-Meeting with Program Advisory Committee took place: ____________ Who was present at the Advisory Committee meeting?
+Who was present at the Advisory Committee meeting?

+Please see attached meeting agenda and attendance list.

 What student evidence was discussed as it relates to the PLO this report is focused on?
 Please attach if necessary.
 It may be helpful to discuss an “exceeds” example but even more important to discuss one that “minimally meets” accomplishment of the PLO (ie: “C” paper).
 Please write a summary of the discussion that took place with the Advisory Committee.

+PLO 2: Instructor Tom Lelli described efforts of developing a comprehensive list of standard food service equipment assessing Maui Culinary Academy (MCA) students for safety and knowledge based on American Culinary Federation (ACF) accreditation competencies.
+These competencies are based on “Pass or Fail” grading, and shared with all lab faculty on program adopted LiveText online software.

+The committee concurred that the consolidation of an equipment checklist was a necessary and relevant program endeavor for 2015 CULN Program Review, as well as the 2016 ACF Program Accreditation Report.

 What best practices and educational gaps were identified though the discussion with the Advisory Committee?

+In addition to comprehensively tracking ACF competencies of a Student Equipment Safety Checklist, Instructor Craig Omori explained new ACF sustainability competencies offered in Fall 2016.

 As a result of assessment activities, what action will be taken?
 What changes, amendments, additions will be made to the PLO evidence, if any?
 Will the assignment change?
 Is the PLO still relevant to the field?
 How do you know?

+Action Plan: The program will introduce Student Equipment Safety checklists for student competency for kitchen labs by Fall 2016.
+These new efforts will support our PLO’s and recognize ACF accreditation competencies by completion of Fall 2016.

+The MCA program has adopted a CULN Program Coordination Council (PCC) curriculum with a new one (1) credit CULN 116 Sustainability course that addresses ACF sustainability measures for program accreditation compliance.
+Assignments will be developed to track CULN 116 student progress in Laulima and on LiveText.

+Both additions/changes are relevant to the culinary arts industry.
+Worker safety knowledge is an ongoing priority in the hospitality industry due to increased liability and insurance.
+Sustainability, renewable resources and energy conservation are current economic trends in every industry.

 Assessment Form B: College-wide Academic and Student Learning Outcome (CASLO) Report

-Program Name:
+Program Name: CULN, Maui Culinary Academy

 Highlight the CASLO this report is focused on.

+Quantitative Reasoning (QR)

-Meeting with Program Advisory Committee took place: ____________
+Meeting with Program Advisory Committee (PAC) took place:

+Wednesday 3:30PM-4:30PM October 28, 2015.

 Who was present at the Advisory Committee meeting?